propcom/ckeditor/README.txt

    6. Locate file named settings.php inside your drupal directory (usually sites/default/settings.php) and set $cookie_domain variable to the appropiate domain (remember to uncomment that line).
-If you not do this, CKFinder may show an information that the connector is disabled.
+If you don't do this, CKFinder may show an information that the connector is disabled.

 Modules: Link to content (EXPERIMENTAL)